Parallel inference for massive distributed spatial data using low-rank models: Abstract

 \section{Abstract}

 Due to rapid data growth, statistical analysis of massive datasets often has to be carried out in a distributed fashion, either because several datasets stored in separate physical locations are all relevant to a given problem, or simply to achieve faster (parallel) computation through a divide-and-conquer scheme.
-In both cases, the challenge is to obtain valid inference based on all data without having to move the datasets to a central computing node.
+In both cases, the challenge is to obtain valid inference that does not require processing all data at a single central computing node.
 We show that for a very widely used class of spatial low-rank models, which can be written as a linear combination of spatial basis functions plus a fine-scale-variation component, parallel spatial inference and prediction for massive distributed data can be carried out exactly, meaning that the results are the same as for a traditional, non-distributed analysis.
-The computational cost of our distributed algorithms is linear in the number of data points, while the communication cost does not depend on the data sizes at all.
+The communication cost of our distributed algorithms does not depend on the number of data points.
 After extending our results to the spatio-temporal case, we illustrate our methodology by carrying out distributed spatio-temporal particle filtering inference on total precipitable water measured by three different satellite sensor systems.